Related Links

 How does Michael Phelps swim so fast?
 How does David Beckham bend those kicks?
 How do Venus and Serena Williams keep winning tennis tournaments?
 Training and determination are big parts of their success, but eating right also plays an important part in their performances.

 It is very important to have a balance of foods from the five different food groups every day.
 What are the five food groups?
-They are: grains, vegetables, fruits, dairy (like milk or yogurt), and proteins (found in meats, beans, and nuts).
-It is even more important to know how much of each food type you should eat, especially when you're going to spend a lot of energy playing sports.
-For example, eating 2 cups or more of vegetables every day is healthy, but it's important to avoid eating lots of fats or sugar.
+They are: grains, vegetables, fruits, dairy (like milk or yogurt), and proteins (found in fish, poultry, beans, nuts, red meat, and cheese).
+It is even more important to know how much of each food type you should eat, especially when you are going to spend a lot of energy playing sports.
+For example, making about 30% of your plate vegetables is healthy, but it is important to avoid eating lots of fats or sugars.
 So smothering your vegetables in a fatty cream sauce might not be a good idea!
-For more information about what makes a balanced diet, take a look at this healthy eating poster from MyPyramid.gov and the references in the Bibliography.
+For more information about what makes a balanced diet, take a look at the healthy eating poster in Figure 1, below, from MyPlate.gov and the references in the Bibliography, below.
+In general terms, it is recommended to eat a balanced amount of the five different food groups every day to have a balanced diet.

-Good nutrition isn't just about what foods you eat, it's also about when and how you eat them.
-We're all told that breakfast is the most important meal of the day.
+Good nutrition is not just about what foods you eat, it is also about when and how you eat them.
+We are all told that breakfast is the most important meal of the day.
 This is especially true for young athletes.
 Eating the right foods, first thing in the morning, will give you energy for sports; school; and a fun, full, and busy day.
 Lunch helps re-energize you for the afternoon, and dinner helps your muscles recover from all of your activities.
 Healthy snacks in between breakfast and lunch, as well as between lunch and dinner, will keep your energy level high to help you succeed.

 Questions